H3-Apps/HueSurf/README.md

 -  **No Ads, No Sponsors** – Surf the web distraction-free.
 -  **No AI** – Your data stays yours, no weird bots lurking.
--  **Lightweight** – Minimal footprint, quick to start, easy on your systems RAM.
+-  **Lightweight** – Minimal footprint, quick to start, and easy on your systems RAM.
--  **Open Source** – Fork it, star it, and make it your own.
+-  **Open Source** – Fork it and make it your own.

 ## 💸 Support & Donations